goldin2008/Note/mlsd.md

 `Ad Prediction`
 The following figure shows some key components that are critical for enabling online learning.
 We need a mechanism that generates the latest training examples via an online joiner.
 Our training data generator will take these examples and generate the right feature set for them.
 The model trainer will then receive these new examples to refresh the model using stochastic gradient descent.
 This forms a tightly closed loop where changes in the feature distribution or model output can be detected, learned on, and improved in short successions.
 Note that the refresh of the model doesn’t have to be instantaneous, and we can do it in same batches at a certain frequency, e.g., every 30 mins, 60 mins etc.

+5. `Offline model building and evaluation`
+6. `Online model execution and evaluation`
+7. `Model Debugging and Testing`

 Model for online learning:
 One model that easily supports online learning and has the ability to update it using stochastic gradient descent using mini-batches is logistic regression.